Portfolio Balancing

 - A rules-based compliance pipeline using RAI derived properties and Relationships to flag overconcentrated holdings, sector concentration violations, and high-risk traders

-- A quadratic programming model that minimizes portfolio variance subject to position limit and sector limit constraints
+- A quadratic programming model that minimizes portfolio variance subject to position and sector limits on a representative-only universe (non-reps forced to zero)

-- Budget and no-short-selling constraints across multiple budget scenarios
+- Budget and no-short-selling constraints across multiple (budget, regime) scenarios

 - Anchor solves to establish the feasible return range

-- Pareto analysis with marginal cost and knee detection
+- Pareto analysis with exact dual marginals (shadow prices) and knee detection

 What’s included

-portfolio_balancing.py— Main script with Stage 1 (rules-based compliance) and Stage 2 (QP optimization with epsilon sweep)data/returns.csv— Stock universe: index, ticker, sector, expected returns (8 stocks)data/covar.csv— Covariance matrix entries (i, j, covariance value)data/users.csv— User profiles with risk scoresdata/accounts.csv— Account balancesdata/holdings.csv— Current holdings per account and stockdata/transactions.csv— Transaction history with flagged-transaction indicatorspyproject.toml— Python package configuration with dependencies
+runbook.md— a paste-testable walkthrough that reproduces the template step by step with the RAI skills; as important a reference as the script itself. data/returns.csv— Stock universe: index, ticker, sector, expected returns (8 stocks)data/covar.csv— Covariance matrix entries (i, j, covariance value)data/users.csv— User profiles with risk scoresdata/accounts.csv— Account balancesdata/holdings.csv— Current holdings per account and stockdata/transactions.csv— Transaction history with flagged-transaction indicatorspyproject.toml— Python package configuration with dependencies

 Prerequisites